Hub200-Activity-Events/Hub200ActivityEvents/README.md

 The whole application is based on the Django framework, which allowed managing user authentication, database models, http requests, static files and the page rendering.

-The frontend part was made with django templates and javascript, which allowed to render the pages dynamically, and with the help of tailwind and css, the application was made responsive.
+The Frontend part was made with django templates and javascript, which allowed to render the pages dynamically, and with the help of tailwind and css, the application was made responsive.

-The difference between this web application and previous projects is that this application makes use and manages the data to check the events and the people who have registered for the event.
-This application allows future development and adding new futures such as online events.
+In the project, I added several libraries to enhance the user experience.
+I utilized Leaflet which is a library for displaying maps, to pinpoint Hub200's geographic coordinates.
+I used video.js to provide a more stylish and user-friendly video player. and also to  create amazing text animations, I implemented Typed.js, which adds an appealing typing effect.
+Additionally, I integrated Boxicons for high-quality icons and ScrollReveal for smooth and attractive animations throughout the application.

+The difference between this web application and previous projects is that this application features a homepage highlighting the importance of events in Hub200 to attract people to join and register for these events.
+The homepage includes various sections, showcasing what attendees can expect from the events and displaying reviews from previous participants.
+Additionally, there is a calendar section that makes it easier for users to find upcoming events.
+The application includes a registration form for individuals interested in participating, which also enables organizers to track event attendance.
+Furthermore, it includes sign-up and sign-in forms on the same page, using JavaScript to toggle between them for user convenience.
+This application also allows for future development, with the potential to add new features like online events, event filtering options (weekly, monthly, date range), and a search bar.
+It aims to validate all forms to prevent users from entering mismatched passwords, invalid email addresses, or incorrect phone numbers, among other features.

 - [x] Your web application must be sufficiently distinct from the other projects in this course (and, in addition, may not be based on the old CS50W Pizza project), and more complex than those.
 - [x] Your web application must utilize Django (including at least one model) on the back-end and JavaScript on the front-end.